 - Click the Save Changes button on the bottom of the screen.
 When the changes have been saved you will see a confirmation message.

 Congratulations, now you know how to Enable SSL in WordPress!
 You will now be able to connect to your WordPress site over an SSL connection.
-Check out our SSL Tutorials for more information!
+Looking for more guides?
+Check out our WordPress How To Articles!